Biswo2004/Generative_AI/RAG_Document_Q&A/README.md

 ## ⚠️ Notes

+- This project uses **OpenAI embeddings**, so an **OpenAI API key is mandatory**.
+- OpenAI usage may incur a **minimum cost of $5 USD**, which typically amounts to **₹500–₹550 INR** after forex charges.If you are comfortable to pay that much amount then head to (https://platform.openai.com/docs/api-reference/introduction) and signup
+- 💡 If you prefer a free alternative, you can switch to Ollama or Hugging Face embedding models.
+These options work well for local or open-source setups and can be integrated with FAISS or other vector stores.
 - Ensure your **microphone** is working for voice input.
 - Only **PDF files** are supported.
 - Groq API key must be valid and start with `gsk_`.